SciML/sciml.ai/dev.md

 of the SciML projects.
 Students as part of this fellowship program are expected to work full-time on Julia-based open source projects in the SciML organization or in sister organizations maintained by the SciML developers to ensure long-term viability for the projects.
-To apply, send an email to (XXXXXXXXXXXXXXX?) with a CV and a two page project description, describing your prior open source contributions and what is planned to work on for the summer.
+To apply, send an email to sciml@julialang.org with a CV and a two page project description, describing your prior open source contributions and what is planned to work on for the summer.